-- Apollo Asset Management (formerly Apollo Global Management, Inc.), its alternative asset management business, and - Athene, its retirement services business.
+Apollo Asset Management (formerly Apollo Global Management, Inc.), its alternative asset management business, and • Athene, its retirement services business.

-As cofounders of Athora, Athene and Apollo retain a strategic relationship with Athora.
-The Company is party to, or indirectly benefits from, certain service, advisory and cooperation agreements with

-Athene and/or Apollo (or their respective affiliates).
+Athora has a strategic relationship with Apollo and Athene as cofounders of Athora.
+The Company is party to, or indirectly benefits from, certain service, advisory and cooperation agreements with Athene and/or Apollo (or their respective affiliates).

 Athene has a cooperation agreement with Athora.
 Under this agreement, which excludes Athora Netherlands, Athene and Athora have certain rights of first refusal relating to certain reinsurance and acquisition transactions.
-As at 31 December 2022, Athene has not exercised its right of first refusal to reinsure liabilities ceded to ARE.
+As at 31 December 2023, Athene has not exercised its right of first refusal to reinsure liabilities ceded to ARE.